caesarcai/HSGD/README.md

 This Matlab repository is for our paper:

-[1] HanQin Cai, Jian-Feng Cai, and Juntao You. <a href=https://arxiv.org/abs/2204.03316>Structured Gradient Descent for Fast Robust Low-Rank Hankel Matrix Completion</a>. *arXiv*:2204.03316, 2022.
+[1] HanQin Cai, Jian-Feng Cai, and Juntao You. <a href=https://arxiv.org/abs/2204.03316>Structured Gradient Descent for Fast Robust Low-Rank Hankel Matrix Completion</a>. *SIAM Journal on Scientific Computing*, to appear.

 Run `test_HSGD.m` for a simple demo.